jakobzhao/geog595/02_cyber/pe.md

 ## 5. Deliverable

 Before submitting the deliverable, please make sure the **GitHub Pages** work properly.
-You are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
+You are expected to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
 This url should be in the format of `https://www.github.com/[github_username]/[github_username].github.io`.
 To submit, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
 Here are the grading criteria:

 1\.
 A GitHub account is registered, You have followed the instructor's GitHub account and `star-ed` the course GitHub repository.
 (10 POINTS)